shazChaudhry/vagrant/README.md

 </p>

 **Assumptions**
-- Infrastucture being setup is required to be _'ubuntu/xenial64'_ based
+- Infrastucture being setup is required to be _'ubuntu'_ based

 **Instructions:**
 - Clone this repo